Cretemonkey/hello-world/README.md

 # hello-world
 This is my start here.
+Just beginning to learn code and how to make my way around Git.